'They Know What A Pandemic Is': HIV Survivors See Similarities To AIDS Epidemic

 "I was with just one person," he sighs.
 "And sadly, he died one year later."

-'We got the real social distancing'
+"We got the real social distancing"

 Today, the 65-year-old with spiky bleached blond hair and a turquoise earring is a proud activist in San Francisco.
 But when he first found out he was HIV-positive, he was a shy immigrant who didn't tell anyone.